 Craft-Bilt Aluminum Railing Frequently Asked Questions:

-What is maintenance free aluminum railing?
+What is a maintenance-free aluminum railing?

 The home improvement business was revolutionized by aluminum.
 Gone were the rusting wrought iron railings and steel windows, gone were the rotting wood storm doors and windows.
 And gone was flaking paint and repainting.
 Painted aluminum lasts literally forever with only periodic cleaning.
 The paint finish, especially dark tones, may fade or “chalk” over time, but the underlying metal will last forever.